SkylineCommunications/dataminer-docs/connector-help/connector_help/Novelsat_NS3000.md

 ### Demodulator Line Monitoring

-This page displays a lot of information about the demulator line, in the bottom right corner there is a button to reset the counters.
+This page displays a lot of information about the demodulator line, in the bottom right corner there is a button to reset the counters.

 ### Demodulator Interface Monitoring